rkceve/Sanma/README.md

 ---

 ## 12. Patent context

+> ⚠️ **Patent pending — Japan, 2026.**
+> Commercial use (productizing this code, hosting it as a paid service,
+> redistributing it as part of a paid offering, and so on) requires a separate
+> conversation.
+Please reach out via [@rkcevE](https://x.com/rkcevE) on X
+> or open a GitHub issue first.
+> **Personal use, freelance work, and internal use within an organization
+> are not restricted.**

 This repository is a reference implementation of techniques described in [*Geometric Convergence for Conversational Context Management: A Distributed